Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 even restarting the repository.

 ## Repository Configuration
+This section covers transform configuration on the Repository side.

 ### Configure a T-Engine as a Local Transform
 For the Repository to talk to a T-Engine, it must know the engine's URL.
 The URL can be added as an Alfresco global property, or more simply as a Java system property. `JAVA_OPTS` may be used to set this if starting the repository with Docker.